KennethEnevoldsen/Educational_material/Computational_Modelling/exercises/exercise_comp_mod_approximate_riemann.md

 - [ ] What does dens correspond in the video?
 - [ ] What does the following do line do `dens[1]*delta_x` and what way is that similar to `dens * delta`?
 - [ ] What does the last bit of code do? (`sum(dens*delta_x)`)

+*Note: If you answer this and want it corrected, I highly encourage you to send the answers.
+I will then upload it here so others can find help if needed.
+Credits will be given.*